 You will need to apply a considerable amount of force.
 V8 and V6 engines are harder to turn over than V6 and 4-cylinder engines.

-Also, note that as the various cylinders reach the Top Dead Center (TDC), turning the crankshaft will get harder than easier once past the TDC.
+Also, as the various cylinders reach the Top Dead Center (TDC), turning the crankshaft will get harder than easier once past the TDC.

-If your crankshaft won't turn, then you most likely have a mechanical problem such as a broken timing chain, bent valves, bad bearings, etc.
+If your crankshaft doesn’t turn, you will likely have a mechanical problem, such as a broken timing chain, bent valves, bad bearings, etc.